MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/deliver-esus-for-system-center-virtual-machine-manager-vms.md

 ## Prerequisites

 - The user account must have an Owner/Contributor role in a Resource Group in Azure to create and assign ESUs to SCVMM VMs.
-- The SCVMM server managing the WS 2012 and 2012 R2 VMs, for which the ESUs are to be applied, should be [onboarded to Azure Arc](./quickstart-connect-system-center-virtual-machine-manager-to-arc.md).
-After onboarding, the WS 2012 and 2012 R2 VMs, for which the ESUs are to be applied, should be [Azure-enabled](enable-scvmm-inventory-resources.md) and [guest management enabled](./enable-guest-management-at-scale.md).
+- The SCVMM server managing the Windows Server 2012 and 2012 R2 VMs, for which the ESUs are to be applied, should be [onboarded to Azure Arc](./quickstart-connect-system-center-virtual-machine-manager-to-arc.md).
+After onboarding, the Windows Server 2012 and 2012 R2 VMs, for which the ESUs are to be applied, should be [Azure-enabled](enable-scvmm-inventory-resources.md) and [guest management enabled](./enable-guest-management-at-scale.md).

 ## Create Azure Arc ESUs

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 2. On the **Azure Arc** page, select **Extended Security Updates** in the left pane.
 From here, you can view and create ESU **Licenses** and view **Eligible resources** for ESUs.
-3. The **Licenses** tab displays Azure Arc WS 2012 licenses that are available.
+3. The **Licenses** tab displays Azure Arc Windows Server 2012 licenses that are available.
 Select an existing license to apply or create a new license.
+4. To create a new Windows Server 2012 license, select **Create**, and then provide the information required to configure the license on the page.
+For detailed information on how to complete this step, see [License provisioning guidelines for Extended Security Updates for Windows Server 2012](../servers/license-extended-security-updates.md).

     :::image type="content" source="media/deliver-esus-for-scvmm-vms/select-or-create-license.png" alt-text="Screenshot of how to create a new license." lightbox="media/deliver-esus-for-scvmm-vms/select-or-create-license.png":::

-4. To create a new WS 2012 license, select **Create**, and then provide the information required to configure the license on the page.
-For detailed information on how to complete this step, see [License provisioning guidelines for Extended Security Updates for Windows Server 2012](../servers/license-extended-security-updates.md).
 5. Review the information provided and select **Create**.
 The license you created appears in the list, and you can link it to one or more Azure Arc-enabled SCVMM VMs by following the steps in the next section.

     :::image type="content" source="media/deliver-esus-for-scvmm-vms/new-license-created.png" alt-text="Screenshot showing the successful creation of a new license." lightbox="media/deliver-esus-for-scvmm-vms/new-license-created.png":::